 - Side effects from anesthesia

 Many parents and patients worry about the possibility that the ear tubes will fall out after surgery.
 In a large number of cases, this is actually a desired result, as the ear tubes are only meant to remain in place temporarily.
-Tubes that are specially designed to stay in the ear for longer stretches of time usually require a follow-up procedure to have them manually removed by your doctor, or to be replaced with new tubes if necessary.
+Tubes that are specially designed to stay in the ear for longer stretches of time usually require a follow-up procedure to have them manually removed by the ENTs at Surgical Associates Northwest, or to be replaced with new tubes if necessary.
 Ideally, the opening created by the tubes will gradually close on its own.

 Before undergoing surgery to place ear tubes, be sure to consult with your ENT specialist to be fully informed about the procedure, how to prepare, and what to expect after surgery.
 It is important that the physician receives a comprehensive list of all current medications taken by the patient, and that their personal, as well as family health history, be thoroughly reviewed to identify any medical conditions that may affect the success of the ear tubes.

-Follow-up appointments will be scheduled so that your doctor has the chance to review how well the patient’s ear tubes are working to relieve painful symptoms and chronic complications, though patients are encouraged to contact Surgical Associates Northwest if they begin to experience any abnormal side effects that they feel are cause for concern.
+Follow-up appointments will be scheduled so that our ENTs have the chance to review how well the patient’s ear tubes are working to relieve painful symptoms and chronic complications, though patients are encouraged to contact Surgical Associates Northwest if they begin to experience any abnormal side effects that they feel are cause for concern.
 Specifically, individuals should call to schedule an appointment immediately if they notice a yellow, brown, or bloody discharge from the ear shortly after ear tube placement surgery.
 Persistent pain, hearing problems, and trouble with balance are other common signs that a problem may be present.

 Schedule a Consultation for Ear Tubes in Auburn, WA Today

-For more information about ear tubes, contact Surgical Associates Northwest to discuss treatment with our ENT specialist near Renton and Kent, WA.
-To visit our ENT clinic in Federal Way and Auburn, WA, call us at (253) 833-4050 or request your appointment using our secure online form.
+For more information about ear tubes, contact Surgical Associates Northwest to discuss treatment with our ENTs near Renton and Kent, WA.
+To schedule a consultation for ear tubes at our ENT clinic in Federal Way or Auburn, WA, please call (253) 833-4050 or request your appointment using our secure online form.